Skip to main content

 Adapter Details

-For more details about the use of the adapter API and database table structure design, please visit: /docs/adapters
+For more information about the adapter API and database structure design, see /docs/adapters.